appcelerator-archive/appc.redis/README.md

 ## Usage

-Reference the connector in your model.
+If you wish to simply use the default Arrow CRUD operations, you can create and extend your own models:

 ```javascript
 var User = Arrow.Model.extend('user', {